jonascarpay/jonascarpay.github.io/posts/2022-04-26-calligraphy-tutorial.md

 cabal clean
 cabal build --ghc-options=-fwrite-ide-info
 ```
-The `cabal clean` is there to force every module to be recompiled, because otherwise we won't get any HIE files.
+You don't always need the `cabal clean`, it's there to just force every module to be recompiled, this time with `-fwrite-ide-info`.
-It has the additional benefit of cleaning out any HIE files for modules that no longer exist.
+It does have the additional benefit of cleaning out any HIE files for modules that no longer exist.

 ## Drawing graphs